MarosMacko/CarbonFootprintCalculator/README.md

 # Who is this for?

 This calculator is for anyone using electricity, who wants to know how much carbon footprint they produce, and eliminate it (by presenting the output equivalent to trees planted).
 This is called offsetting the carbon footprint.
-Of course, electricityy is just a fraction of our total carbon footprint.
+Of course, electricity is just a fraction of our total carbon footprint.
 But if you consume a lot of it, you might want to do something.
-Originally the calculator was made for cryptocurrency miners, as they are very energy intensive.
+Originally the calculator was made for Cryptocurrency miners, as they are very energy intensive.

 # How accurate is this?